 We’re calling it our summer “Swim Against the Tribe” and we’re going to make a summer tradition of it.
 Below you’ll find suggested reading material to learn more about the problem and the solution as well as suggestions about how one might dip your toe into the water of understanding different political perspectives.
 Don’t worry, we won’t throw you into the deep end without floaties on.

 This page will offer up a growing compendium of resources to break out of our increasingly isolated echo chambers, bit by bit.
 It took a lot of time for us to get isolated into feuding information silos, it will take awhile to get out.

 We challenge you to think of balancing what Robert Putnam calls “bonding” and “bridging.”
 Sure, spend lots of time with people you have lots in common with – that even includes diving into the information sources you currently trust.
 But make a little “bridging” a part of your life habit as well – every once in awhile stretch toward those you disagree with – check out that other newspaper or TV channel.
 A politician you dislike just says something that confirms your dislike?
 Seek out the full text of the comments and the context around them.
-Give them the benefit of the doubt you’d give the politicians on your side of the aisle.
+Give them the benefit of the doubt you’d give someone on your side of the aisle.
 Ask yourself what the consequences are if your tribe is wrong factually on this or that?

 We’d like to keep growing this resource as we all learn better how to Swim Against the Tribe.
 Email us your suggestions.
-Oh!
-And be sure to join us for our God Squad 2017-18 season launch at noon on September 8th for the continuation of our topic “Exit the Echo Chamber.”

 Hat tip to Val Mindlin for the substantial assist on gathering resources.